-Category Boys Girls Hair Hair must be well groomed and maintained at all times - clean, brushed and combed Any colouring is to appear natural.
-Patches or stripes of colour are not acceptable Undercut styles, steps, stripes or other patterns (e.g. mullets) shaved into hair styles are not acceptable A minimal amount of 'product' may be used Number 2 is the minimum acceptable length and must be one length If hair falls beyond the collar line, it must be neatly tied back in a singular style Fringes must be at a length so hair does not cover the student's eyes 'Extreme' haircuts are not acceptable eg. mullets Hair must be well groomed and maintained at all times - clean, brushed and combed Any colouring is to appear natural.
-Patches or stripes of colour are not acceptable Undercut styles, steps, stripes or other patterns (e.g. mullets) shaved into hair styles are not acceptable A minimal amount of 'product' may be used to conservatively style Number 2 is the minimum acceptable length and must be one length If hair falls beyond the collar line, it must be neatly tied back in a singular style Fringes must be at a length so hair does not cover the student's eyes 'Extreme' haircuts are not acceptable eg. mullets Jewellery Students are encouraged to wear a watch Chains/bracelets with religious symbols or medical information may be worn under the shirt.
-Any other excessive jewellery including rings and 'clears' are not acceptable One pair of small studs/sleepers may be worn in the ear lobes Students are encouraged to wear a watch Chains/bracelets with religious symbols or medical information may be worn under the shirt.
-Any other excessive jewellery including rings and 'clears' are not acceptable One pair of small studs/sleepers may be worn in the ear lobes Piercings & Tattoos Both piercings and tattoos are discouraged by the College and the following expectations apply at the College and at all College events: Visible jewellery or piercings including nose studs/rings are not acceptable Tattoos must be covered at all times Both piercings and tattoos are discouraged by the College and the following expectations apply at the College and at all College events: Visible jewellery or piercings including nose studs/rings are not acceptable Tattoos must be covered at all times

-Facial Hair/ Make-up Students are to be clean-shaven at all times - the College will provide equipment for those students who do not meet this expectation Students should not wear eye make-up, lipstick or nail polish - tinted moisturiser is permitted Artificial nails, shellac nails and french manicures are also not permitted.
-Students will be asked to have the polish/artificial nails removed as soon as possible if worn to the College ---------------------------- --- ---
+Category Expectation Hair Hair must be well groomed and maintained at all times - clean, brushed and combed Any colouring is to appear natural.
+Patches or stripes of colour are not acceptable Undercut styles, steps, stripes or other patterns (e.g. mullets) shaved into hair styles are not acceptable A minimal amount of 'product' may be used to conservatively style Number 2 is the minimum acceptable length and must be one length If hair falls beyond the collar line, it must be neatly tied back in a single style Fringes must be at a length so hair does not cover the student's eyes 'Extreme' haircuts are not acceptable eg. mullets, rats tails Jewellery Students are encouraged to wear a watch Chains/bracelets with religious symbols or medical information may be worn under the shirt.
+Any other excessive jewellery including rings and 'clears' are not acceptable One pair of small studs/sleepers may be worn in the ear lobes Piercings & Tattoos Both piercings and tattoos are discouraged by the College and the following expectations apply at the College and at all College events: Visible jewellery or piercings including nose studs/rings are not acceptable Tattoos must be covered at all times Facial Hair Students are to be clean-shaven at all times - the College will provide equipment for those students who do not meet this expectation Make-up Students should not wear eye make-up, lipstick or nail polish - tinted moisturiser is permitted Artificial or shellac nails, french manicures, false eyelashes/extensions, etc. are also not permitted.
+Students will be asked to have the polish/artificial nails/lashes removed as soon as possible if worn to the College